w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 - Mean imputation attenuates any correlations involving the variable(s) that are imputed
     - There is no relationship between the imputed variable and any other measured variables.
-    - Mean imputation can be carried out within classes (i.e. categories, such as gender)
+    - Mean imputation can be carried out within classes (i.e., categories, such as gender)

 :::: {.columns}
 ::: {.column width="49%"}